fedelibre/LilyDev/docker/README.md

    For further instruction, refer to the LilyPond Contributor's Guide.

-5. When you are done working, clean up:
+5. When you are done working, type Ctrl-D and clean up:

        docker-compose down